smaranjitghose/DeepPixel/deeppixel/face_rec/Face_detection/README.md

 # Detection of Faces in image

-The aim is to create a script to detect faces in the input image as well as count the number of faces detected and saving output images with faces detected
+A script to detect faces in the input image as well as count the number of faces detected and saving output images with faces detected

 # Approach

-OpenCV already contains many pre-trained classifiers for face, eyes, smile etc. We will be using Face classifier for face detection . we need to load the required XML classifiers for detection.
+OpenCV already contains many pre-trained classifiers for face, eyes, smile etc. We will be using Face classifier for face detection.
+We need to load the required XML classifiers for detection.

-**PROCESS :**
-1) Import all the required libraries
-2) Convert the input image into gray scale as haarcascade classifier accepts grayscale images
-3) import haarcascade classifier
-4) Now we find the faces in the image.
-If faces are found, it returns the positions of detected faces as Rect(x,y,w,h).
-5) Once we get these locations,  create a rectangle.
-6) Save the output image

 # Steps: